consbio/mbgl-renderer/README.md

     }))
 ```

-You can also supply a pixel ratio for High DPI screens:
+You can also supply a pixel ratio for High DPI screens, typically > 1 (max of 31 has been tested):

 ```
 const width = 512